MorganR/epd-waveshare-async/README.md

 This is inspired by both the existing (sync) [epd-waveshare](https://github.com/caemor/epd-waveshare) crate, and the [e-Paper](https://github.com/waveshareteam/e-Paper/tree/master) code published by Waveshare directly.

-To start, this library will only support the display(s) I am actively testing with it.
-Once in a stable state, contributions for more displays will be welcome.
+## Drivers

+To start, this library only supports the v1 2.9" EPD.
+Drivers should all be tested on real displays using a sample program (see below).
+Each driver should go in its own module.

 ## Samples

 Sample code should exist for each display driver, to both demonstrate its use and to act as a test case that can be easily run.
 These live in the `samples` folder, with one subfolder per microcontroller.
 A sample just needs to be provided for at least one microcontroller per display driver.

-## Developing
+## Development

 ### Set up